Search Results for

 4. Go to Conversions menu and select Export OpenSSH key img

-5. Select a place to export the private key file and enter desired name for the file img
+5. Select a location to export the private key file and enter the desired name for the file img

 After installing, users must configure the application as below: